aldoyfa/TrustinSecond/README.md

-# TrustinSecond React Client
+# TrustinSecond

-This is a React frontend for the TrustinSecond e-commerce backend.
+E-commerce platform to sell and find all your second electronics

 ## Tech Stack